Wind turbines proposal whips up dispute in rural Wisconsin

 Blanc leans against the glass door to her expansive backyard where they see a lot of wildlife, including owls.

-Blanc was referring to a plan for 24 wind turbines, nearly 500 feet (152 meters) tall, including one tower that she said would be 1,500 feet (457 meters) from the couple's home in the town of Jefferson, a rural farming community of 1,200 people near the Illinois border in Green County.
+Blanc was referring to a plan for 24 wind turbines, nearly 500 feet tall, including one tower that she said would be 1,500 feet from the couple's home in the town of Jefferson, a rural farming community of 1,200 people near the Illinois border in Green County.

 On a February afternoon, Blanc and Minucci drive along a county road in their tan 1999 Oldsmobile to a neighbor's house to hand out yellow posters with the image of a wind turbine with a circle and red slash mark across it.
 The protest signs are in yards dotted throughout the town.